Begasus/BeTon/README.md

 *   Audio playback
 *   Playlist creation
 *   MusicBrainz metadata lookup
+*   Color support, just drop a color on the seekbar

 ## Development

 ## Acknowledgements

-*   Special thanks to **zuMi** for providing the brilliant icons, used in this project.
+*   Special thanks to **zuMi** for providing all the brilliant icons, used in this project.

 ## Build Requirements